Stranded migrants confront violence and despair as Tunisia partners to keep them from Europe

 The EU also expressed worry after a group of journalists, migration activists and attorneys were arrested last month — including one for making a remark about migration.
 It said that "freedoms of expression and association, as well as the independence of the judiciary, are guaranteed by the Tunisian Constitution and constitute the basis of our partnership."

-But even while noting the democratic backslide, at no point did officials threaten to cut off the assistance to Tunisia that many see as a life raft for Saied's government.
+While they note the democratic backslide, officials have not threatened to cut off the assistance to Tunisia that many see as a life raft for Saied's government.

 Majdi Karbai, a former member of Tunisia's parliament living in Italy, said the nature of the partnership with the EU had imperiled democracy in Tunisia and came at the expense of human rights for African migrants and Tunisians.